 a. identify and assess the risks of material misstatement of the financial statements, whether due to fraud or error, design andperform audit procedures responsive to those risks, and obtain audit evidence that is sufficient and appropriate to provide a basisfor our opinion.
 The risk of not detecting a material misstatement resulting from fraud is higher than for one resulting from error, asfraud may involve collusion, forgery, intentional omissions, misrepresentations, or the override of internal control.

 b. obtain an understanding of internal control relevant to the audit in order to design audit procedures that are appropriate in thecircumstances.
-Under section 143(3)(If the Companies Act, 2013, we are also responsible for expressing our opinion on whetherthe company has adequate internal financial controls system in place and the operating effectiveness of such controls.
+Under section 143(3)(i) of the Companies Act, 2013, we are also responsible for expressing our opinion onwhether the company has adequate internal financial controls system in place and the operating effectiveness of such controls.

 c. evaluate the appropriateness of accounting policies used and the reasonableness of accounting estimates and relateddisclosures made by the management.